-The Faroese horse is slightly smaller than the Icelandic horse, with which it is closely related.
-Just as in this breed, there are individuals who can have five gaits (walk, trot, tolt, pass, gallop).
-It is an independent breed, as was proved by blood tests and most recently by a DNA analysis in September 2004.
+The rare Faroese horse is slightly smaller than the popular Icelandic horse, with which it is closely related.
+Similarly to this breed, there are individuals who can have five gaits (walk, trot, tölt, pass, gallop).
+However, die Faroe Horse is an independent breed, as was proved by blood tests and most recently by a DNA analysis in September 2004.

-The ancestors of the Faroese horse were probably brought to the Faroe Islands together with other domestic animals in the 7th century by the Irish monks and later during the land grab by Vikings from the 9th century onwards.
-It has adapted well to the harsh Faroese nature, is resistant, frugal and hard.
+The ancestors of the Faroese horse were probably brought to the Faroe Islands together with other domestic animals firstly in the 7th century by the Irish monks and secondly later during the land grab by Vikings from the 9th century onwards.
+It has adapted well to the harsh Faroese nature, as a result the horses are resistant, frugal and hard.

 Färöer Pferd — Faroese horse — Faroe Pony — Faeroes pony — Färöerpony — Faeroe Island Horse — Føroyski Hesturin — Føroyska rossið — føroysk ross — føroyski hesturin — Færøsk hest — Féroé

-All my pictures of rare and endangered horses can be licensed for private, editorial and commercial usage and ordered as Fine Art Print.
-The albums only show a part of my large archive.
+All my pictures of rare and endangered horses can be licensed for private, editorial and commercial usage, and ordered as Fine Art Print as well.
+In addition, the albums only show a part of my large archive.
 Contact me directly if you don’t find what you are looking for.

 Here are some places where you can see where you can support the rare and endangered breed.
-A big thank you to everybody who works with me.
+Above all I want to thank everybody who works with me.